Sixzero/OpenRouter.jl/README.md

 println("Elapsed (s): ", msg.elapsed)
 ```

+---

-### Streaming
+## Streaming

-Streaming swaps a single HTTP request for a streaming HTTP request; the rest of the pipeline is shared:
+Streaming swaps a single HTTP request for a streaming HTTP request; the rest of the pipeline is shared.

+The built-in streaming callback is `HttpStreamCallback`, which is the drop in replacement of a “StreamCallback” for HTTP-based streaming in this package.

 ```julia
 using OpenRouter